StarConKW/starconkw.github.io/_pages/coc.md

 <div class="pretty-links">

 Our Code of Conduct is our commitment to the community to provide a welcoming, safe space for all its participants.
-All speakers, sponsors and volunteers at StarCon are required to agree with the following code of conduct.
+All speakers, sponsors, and volunteers at StarCon are required to agree with the following code of conduct.
 Organizers will enforce this code throughout the event and social media spaces.